shaneish/dbrx-sessionizer/README.md

 usage examples can be found in the [examples](./examples) folder.

 # todo
+1) refactor ExecutionKernel code
+  - abstract out cluster management into separate class
+  - structure execution output better
+  - clean it up.  it's a mess, easily the worst part of this code.  was basically hacked together just to get something working quickly with zero cleanup afterwards
-1) sql query repl
+2) sql query repl
-2) remote execution repl
+3) remote execution repl